Skip to content

 Asia Pacific Express Corporation · Philippines

 Managed corporate IT infrastructure including websites, email servers, domain management, and cloud hosting for a logistics company.
+Also built and maintained internal business applications and integrations using Laravel, CodeIgniter, and ASP.NET over ~3 years.

 • Managed corporate websites, domain infrastructure, email servers (Exchange/SMTP), and cloud hosting environments (AWS, cPanel)